lupyuen/lupyuen.github.io/src/lvgl2.md

 -   [__"NuttX RTOS for PinePhone: What is it?"__](https://lupyuen.github.io/articles/what)

+We begin by making a Bootable microSD...

 ![PinePhone Jumpdrive on microSD](https://lupyuen.github.io/images/arm-jumpdrive.png)

 # Boot NuttX on PinePhone

-Let's make a __Bootable NuttX microSD__ that will start our LVGL App on PinePhone.
+Let's make a __Bootable NuttX microSD__ that will start an LVGL Touchscreen App on PinePhone...

-TODO

 1. Download the __PinePhone Jumpdrive Image `pine64-pinephone.img.xz`__ from...